dhnam/bigyo/README.md

 [![Downloads](https://pepy.tech/badge/bigyo)](https://pepy.tech/project/bigyo)
 (Badge for me :D)

-Simple python library for side-by-side diff in terminal.
+Bigyo (비교(KR): Comparison) is simple python library for side-by-side diff in terminal.

 Use difflib as its engine.